pradeep3sep/interviewquestion/README NodeJS.md

 Jonas ka agar dekhna h to sction 8 se dekho, for query see from video 96. video 100 is good one

+** Special note: Many functions, checks, validators do not work on updationg one or many.
+So we should keep it in mind

+video 102-107 phir se dekhna h

 we need to form like "import-dev-data.js" of jonas to have the backup or default file to upload in database if anthing bad happen

 Browser has document and window